Junior doctors prepare for longest strike in NHS history

 But patients are being urged to still come forward to seek care if they need it.

-“And the other factor at this time of the year is cold weather – so older people, and people who are vulnerable to stroke, (should try to) to keep warm.”
+“Over 1.2 million appointments have already been rescheduled since industrial action began, including over 88,000 during last month’s strikes.

-Dr Rob Laurenson and Dr Vivek Trivedi, from the British Medical Association’s (BMA) Junior Doctors Committee, said that even “at this late hour” the Government could put forward a credible offer.
+“The NHS has again put in place robust contingency plans to protect patient safety and it is vital anyone who needs medical help continues to come forward.

-The Department of Health and Social Care urged the BMA to “call off their strikes and come back to the negotiating table”.
+“I urge the BMA Junior Doctors Committee to call off their strikes and come back to the negotiating table so we can find a fair and reasonable solution to end the strikes once and for all.”

 The BMA said junior doctors’ pay has been cut by more than a quarter since 2008.